 While researchers cannot pinpoint a single cause for this widely shared trait, they have identified several possible culprits.
-These causes range from swallowing too much air while running, to dietary factors that produce too much gas.
+These causes range from swallowing too much air while running to dietary factors that produce too much gas.

 Burping while you run is not a completely controllable phenomenon.
 Some natural changes take place in your body as you exercise that promote burping.
-Being aware of them can help set your mind at ease -- so if you do burp while exercising, you needn't worry that you're suffering from a preventable or serious medical condition.
+Being aware of them can help set your mind at ease — so if you do burp while exercising, you needn't worry that you're suffering from a preventable or serious medical condition.

 Taking air into the esophagus while running is not unusual.
 Even more common, is swallowing air while drinking.
 For many people, the amount of water competes closely with the amount of air ingested into the stomach.

 Food is the next most significant cause of burping while running.
-For many people, especially those 20 percent of the population who are lactose intolerant, the lactose in milk products causes stomach gas that then gets burped up during strenuous activity.
+For many people, especially the 20 percent of the population who are lactose intolerant, the lactose in milk products, says the University of Wisconsin School of Medicine and Public Health, causes stomach gas that then gets burped up during strenuous activity.